Kongu Chera dynasty: Cheras as Pandya vassals

 There are clear attestations of repeated Pandya conquests of the Kerala/Chera country in the 7th and 8th centuries AD.
-Pandya king Sendan was known as the "Vanavan", an ancient title traditionally associated with Chera rulers.
-Arikesari Maravarman, another Pandya ruler, likely defeated the "Keralas" or Cheras on multiple occasions.
+Pandya king Sendan or Jayantan (645 – 70 AD) was known as the "Vanavan", an ancient title traditionally associated with Chera rulers.
+Arikesari Maravarman, another Pandya ruler (670 – 710 AD), likely defeated the "Keralas" or "Cheras" on multiple occasions.
+It is recorded that the Pandya ruler captured the Kerala/Chera alive, along with his relatives and military contingents.
+Sources also refer to an engagement between the two kingdoms known as the "battle of Chennilam".
 His successor, Ko Chadayan "Ranadhira", also made gains against the Cheras.

 The so-called "renewal of the capital city of Vanchi (Karur) along with Kudal (Madurai) and Kozhi (Uraiyur)" by Pandya king Rajasimha I (730 – 65 AD), as described in the Madras Museum Plates of Jatila Parantaka Nedunjadaiyan Varaguna (765 – 815 AD), may indicate a Pandya occupation of the Chera capital, Karur.
 It is recorded that when Jatila Parantaka went to war against the Adigaman ruler of Thagadur (Dharmapuri), the Keralas and the Pallavas came to the latter's aid, though "the Pandyas drove them back to the quarters from which they had emerged" (Madras Museum Plates of Jatila Parantaka, 17th year).

 Rashtrakuta inscriptions also mention "an alliance of Dravida kings — including "Kerala", Pandya, Chola and Pallava — who were defeated" (E. I., XVIII).
 The "Keralas" mentioned in these records may refer to the Chera rulers of Karur, who had already submitted to the Pandyas, rather than the Chera rulers of Kerala.